mguidetti/resolume-copilot/README.md

 ## New Features

+- New preset system with named presets
+- Ableton Link BPM sync
 - Updated OSC
-- Added Ableton Link BPM sync
-- Added duration blink
+- Clip duration
-- Prevent repeat random numbers
-- New preset system with named presets
 - Random scale and position
+- Repeat random numbers in 'Random' mode are prevented